A Message to Our Families and Residents:

 - Discontinued all activities and communal dining until further notice.

 - Conducting on-going assessments to make sure we have no residents who are symptomatic.

-- Created a corporate level COVID-19 internal response team, which meets daily.
+- Created a corporate level COVID-19 internal response team, which meets regularly.

 - Focused on prevention and added safety measures.